Emmanuel Macron: First round of the presidential election

 On 16 November 2016, Macron formally declared his candidacy for the French presidency after months of speculation.
-In his announcement speech, Macron called for a "democratic revolution" and promised to "unblock France".
-Macron had wished that Hollande would join the race several months beforehand, saying that Hollande was the legitimate candidate for the Socialist Party.
-A book was published on 24 November 2016 by Macron to support his campaign titled "Révolution", the book sold nearly 200,000 copies during its printing run and was one of the best selling books in France in 2016.
+In his announcement speech, he called for a "democratic revolution" and promised to "unblock France".
+He had expressed hope that Hollande would run several months earlier, saying that—as the sitting president—he was the legitimate Socialist party candidate.
+Macron's book Révolution was published on 24 November 2016 and reached fifth position on the French best-seller list in December 2016.

-Shortly after announcing his run, Jean-Christophe Cambadélis and Manuel Valls both asked Macron to run in the Socialist Party presidential primary though Macron ultimately refused.
-Jean-Christophe Cambadélis began to threaten to exclude members who associated or supported Macron following Lyon mayor Gérard Collomb's declaration of support for Macron.
+Shortly after announcing his run, Jean-Christophe Cambadélis and Manuel Valls both asked Macron to run in the Socialist Party presidential primary, which he ultimately refused to do.
+Jean-Christophe Cambadélis began to threaten to exclude members who associated or supported Macron following Lyon mayor Gérard Collomb throwing his support behind him.

-Macron's campaign, headed by French economist Sophie Ferracci, announced in December 2016 that it had raised 3.7 million euros in donations without public funding (as En Marche was not a registered political party).
-This was three times the budget of then-front runner Alain Juppé.
-Macron came under criticism from several individuals, including Benoît Hamon who requested Macron reveal a list of his donors accusing him of conflicts of interest due to Macron's past at Rothschilds.
-Macron replied to this, calling Hamon's behaviour "demagogic."
-It was later reported by journalists Marion L'Hour and Frédéric Says that Macron had spent €120,000 on setting up dinners and meetings with various personalities within the media and in French popular culture while he was minister.
-Macron was then accused by deputies, Christian Jacob and Philippe Vigier of using this money to further the representation of En Marche in French political life.
-Michel Sapin, his successor and Minister of Economics saw nothing illegal about Macron's actions, saying that Macron had the right to spend the funds.
-Macron said in response to these allegations that it was "defamatory" and that none of the ministerial budget had been spent on his party.
+Macron's campaign, headed by French economist Sophie Ferracci, announced in December 2016 that it had raised 3.7 million euros in donations, three times the budget of then-front runner Alain Juppé.
+Macron came under criticism from several individuals, including Benoît Hamon−who requested he reveal a list of his donors and accused him of conflicts of interest due to the time he spent at Rothschilds, which Macron dismissed as "demagogy".
+Journalists Marion L'Hour and Frédéric Says later reported that he had spent €120,000 on setting up dinners and meetings with various personalities within the media and in French popular culture while at Bercy.
+Christian Jacob and Philippe Vigier accused him of using this money to campaign without campaigning.
+His successor, Michel Sapin, saw nothing illegal about his actions, saying that he had the right to spend the funds.
+Macron called the allegations "defamatory" and said that none of the ministerial budget had been spent on his party.